 From the onset of this career, engineers in this field require the use of trigonometry and the principles of calculus to enable them design and troubleshoot problems in their work.

 The biggest duty of semiconductor engineers is to save time and money through designing electrical products to bring ease to workflow.
 Creativity, hence, is a crucial skill all need to exhibit in their designing and development of products.

 These are important skills for semiconductor engineers as their work requires they bring solutions to workflow related challenges.
 As such, they need to critically evaluate how their products are beneficial to work efficiency, and as well determine how safe the products will be once they are in use.

 All semiconductor engineers must be coherent in their writing, listening, and communication abilities.
 They need to be able to listen to the needs of their clients, be able to speak clearly how they intend to offer solutions to their needs, and be able to clearly write instructions and directions on products they design for future use.

-Apart from the skills mentioned above, semiconductor engineers have individual years of experience that determine how they find work and how much they earn.
-In a survey done by PayScale, it is shown that varying levels of experience greatly influence pay.
+Apart from the skills mentioned above, semiconductor jobs often demand an individual has years of experience that determine how they find work and how much they earn.
+In a survey done by PayScale, it is shown that varying levels of experience greatly influence pay within the semiconductor industry.
 An entry level semiconductor engineer is projected to earn way less than an experienced engineer.
 Location is as well, another factor that influences salary.
 In the UK, Indeed noted, in an anonymous survey, that the average salary for a semiconductor engineer £47,809 per year depending on company and location, as well as experience.

 These are sites where one can find employment as a semiconductor engineer: